moby/moby/docs/README.md

 ## Publishing Documentation

-To publish a copy of the documentation you need a `docs/awsconfig` file containing AWS settings to deploy to.
+To publish a copy of the documentation you need to have Docker up and running on your machine.
+You'll also need a `docs/awsconfig` file containing AWS settings to deploy to.
 The release script will create an s3 if needed, and will then push the files to it.

     [profile dowideit-docs] aws_access_key_id = IHOIUAHSIDH234rwf....
     aws_secret_access_key = OIUYSADJHLKUHQWIUHE......  region = ap-southeast-2